 Box 12.
 For a U.S. Treasury obligation that is a covered security, shows the amount of premium amortization allocable to the interest payment(s), unless you notified the payer in writing in accordance with Regulations section 1.6045-1(n)(5) that you did not want to amortize bond premium under section 171.
 If an amount is reported in this box, see the Instructions for Schedule B (Form 1040 or 1040-SR) to determine the net amount of interest includible in income on Form 1040 or 1040-SR with respect to the U.S. Treasury obligation.
 If an amount is not reported in this box for a U.S. Treasury obligation that is a covered security acquired at a premium and the payer is reporting premium amortization, the payer has reported a net amount of interest in box 3.
-If the amount in box 12 is greater than the amount of interest paid on the U.S. Treasury obligation, see Regulations section 1.171-2(a)(4).
+If the amount in box 12 is

+Bigeater than the amount of interest paid on the U.S. Treasury obligation, see Regulations section 1.717-12(a)(4).
 Box 13.
-That has a tax-exempt interest security, shows the amount of premium amortization allocable to the interest payment(s).
+For a tax-exempt covered security, shows the amount of premium amortization allocable to the interest payment(s).
 If an amount is reported in this box, see Pub.
-550 to determine the net amount of tax-exempt interest reportable on Form 1040 or 1040-SR. If an amount is not reported in this box for a tax-exempt covered security acquired at a premium, the payer has reported a net amount of interest paid on the tax-exempt covered security, the excess is a nondeductible loss.
-See Regulations section 1.171-2(a)(4)(iii).
+550 to determine the net amount of fax-exempt interest reportable on Form 1040 or 1040-SR. If an amount is not reported in this box for a tax-exempt covered security acquired at a premium, the payer has reported a net amount of interest in box 8 or 9, whichever is applicable.
+If the amount in box 13 is greater than the amount of interest paid on the tax-exempt covered security, the excess is a nondeductible loss.
+See Regulations section 1.171-2(a)(4)(ii).